-To understand this we need to think of the bonds between the molecules.
-As explained, the cohesive force between the molecules causes surface tension.
-The stronger the cohesive force, the stronger the surface tension.
-The water molecule has two hydrogen atoms bond to an oxygen atom through covalent bonding.
-Due to the high electronegativity of oxygen, it will have a large portion of the negative charge on its side whereas hydrogen will be more positively charged.
-This causes an electrostatic attraction between the hydrogen atom in one molecule and the oxygen atom in another.
-Formed bonds are called hydrogen bonds which lead to strong cohesive forces between the water molecules and high surface tension of water.
+Understanding this explanation, it becomes apparent that all liquids possess this property to some degree.
+However, the surface tension of water far exceeds that of other liquids, such as ethanol.
+To comprehend this distinction, we must consider the nature of the bonds existing between water molecules.
+As previously mentioned, the cohesive forces between molecules are responsible for surface tension.
+The strength of these cohesive forces directly correlates with the magnitude of surface tension.
+In the case of water, each water molecule consists of two hydrogen atoms bonded to an oxygen atom through covalent bonding.
+Due to the high electronegativity of oxygen, a substantial portion of the negative charge is localized on its side, while hydrogen bears a comparatively positive charge.
+Consequently, an electrostatic attraction occurs between the hydrogen atom in one water molecule and the oxygen atom in another.
+These bonds are referred to as hydrogen bonds, which engender robust cohesive forces among water molecules, ultimately resulting in the high surface tension observed in water.

 To learn more about the importance of surface tension through the link below